CONTACT US NOW | (925) 932-0201

-Therapists often like to use the onion metaphor for depicting feelings as layers that need to be peeled back to expose the truth…or in California we opt for the artichoke as we eventually expose the heart!
-If you are struggling with an addiction to sex or pornography, perhaps you too are looking for the root causes.
+Therapists often like to use the onion metaphor for depicting feelings as layers that need to be peeled back to expose the truth…or in California, we opt for the artichoke as we eventually expose the heart!
+If you are in need of sex addiction help, perhaps you too are looking for the root causes.
 “What gets me to act out?”
 “What are my triggers?”

 In an earlier blog on considering an addiction cycle to a formula, I gave examples of feelings, thoughts, and actions that often precede the act of acting out sexually.
 To simplify, the core feeling at the root of most of these behaviors is fear.
 Fear.
 Something is scaring us.

 To quote Yoda from Star Wars, “Fear leads to anger, anger leads to hate, hate leads to suffering.”
-Men are usually quite adept at accessing and identifying their anger but to consider that it is coming from a place of fear?
-Think of ways of how anger is linked to your compulsive sexual behavior.
+Men are usually quite adept at accessing and identifying their anger but often fail to consider that it is coming from a place of fear.
+Think of ways of how anger is linked to your need for sex addiction help.
 When you’re angry with your spouse, or your kids, or your boss?
 Or perhaps you’re angry at a situation and not someone specific…what do you do with that angry energy?

-Putting things off, avoiding…sound familiar?
-Often times fear of failing or finishing result in procrastinating.
+Putting things off, avoiding, sound familiar?
+Often times fear of failing or finishing results in procrastinating.
 Then the “should” story begins — we SHOULD be doing this or we SHOULD be taking care of this.
 Think of ways of how procrastinating and acting out sexually are related.

-An excellent article that speaks to examples and solutions of these core emotions may be of help to you.
-When I work with my clients who struggle with compulsive sexual behavior, I teach them how to dialogue with a specific feeling or thought — as if it is a real person.
+When I provide sex addiction help for my clients, I teach them how to dialogue with a specific feeling or thought — as if it is a real person.
 Actually talk directly to anger, to anxiety, to the procrastinator.
 It helps to differentiate the thought so that you can actually gain objectivity and learn from it, rather than unconsciously act it out.
 Remember, we act out what we don’t feel.